sngular/api-mock-runner/README.md

 ### Response selection

-The application will return the first response by default.
+The application will return the first response found in the schema by default.
 To use another existing response, use `prefer` header with the content `statusCode=XXX` in the request.

 ```
 prefer: statusCode=500